Updated January 15, 2021

 Features of a Savings Account

 • Higher interest rates.
-Savings accounts will typically offer higher interest rates than checking accounts.
-Banks reward you for keeping your money right where it is, rather than moving it around or spending it on bills or daily purchases.
+Banks reward you for keeping your money right where it is rather than moving it around or spending it on bills or daily purchases.

 • No caps on deposits.
 You can add to your balance as much as you like.
-You can also check your statement every month and see how much interest is accruing.
+You can also check your monthly statement to see how much interest is accruing.

 • Limits on withdrawals and transfers.
-The federal government limits the number of withdrawals and transfers on savings accounts to 6 per month.
+Regulation D limits the number of withdrawals and transfers on savings accounts to 6 per month.
 If you go over that amount, banks will usually charge varying (and sometimes steep) excess withdrawal fees.

 • Limited access.
 You can't directly use the money in your savings.
 For example, your savings account will not allow you to pay bills directly from your account.
 For that, you'll need to transfer money into a checking account.